analima3/quasar-deisgn-system/README.md

 ## 6. How to Contribute

-Contribute to the continuous improvement of Quasar.
+Contribute to the continuous improvement of Quasar-ui.
 Learn how to report issues, suggest enhancements, or contribute directly to the source code.

 ---

-Thank you for choosing Quasar for your project!
+Thank you for choosing Quasar-ui for your project!
 Together, we can create exceptional experiences for our users.